georgebyte/georgebyte.com/cv.md

                             I'm used to work in close <strong>collaboration with product managers and designers</strong>.
                         </li>
                         <li class="cv-section-bullet">
-                            I've been a valuable contributor to hiring processes and have <strong>interviewed many candidates</strong> in technical interviews.
+                            I've been a valuable contributor to hiring process design at Zemanta and have <strong>interviewed many candidates</strong> in technical interviews.
                         </li>
                         <li class="cv-section-bullet">
                             I <strong>helped to shape and implement the development process</strong> (variation of scrum) in my team at Zemanta.